Key Legislation

 In a design-and-build contract, the contractor’s design obligation is usually more extensive and the contractor will be required to ensure that the design and works are reasonably fit for purpose.
 By contrast, for a build-only contract, the contractor is usually only required to follow the instructions of the employer, architect/designer or other consultants on the design and its design responsibilities may be limited to designing the temporary structures, preparing shop drawings and co-ordinating works.

-The Employer, the Architect and the Authorised Person
+The Employer, the Architect and the Authorized Person

 The employer usually enters into a contract with an architect/engineer to plan and design a project and to co-ordinate with the contractor and other consultants such as the designers, engineers and surveyors.
 The architect/engineer often plays an important role in the administration of a construction project, with the responsibility to issue instructions/variations/certificates for and on behalf of clients/employers and for inspection and acceptance of work, etc.

-An “authorised person” who is an experienced building professional registered under the Buildings Ordinance (Cap 123) has to be appointed for submission of the building proposals to the Building Authority for approval.
-The appointed “authorised person” is responsible for supervising the carrying out of the building works and notifying the Building Authority for any contravention by the approved plan of any building regulations.
+An “authorized person” who is an experienced building professional registered under the Buildings Ordinance (Cap 123) has to be appointed for submission of the building proposals to the Building Authority for approval.
+The appointed “authorized person” is responsible for supervising the carrying out of the building works and notifying the Building Authority for any contravention by the approved plan of any building regulations.

 The Contractor and Subcontractors